BOBrown/boZhang.github.io/_pages/about.md

 # News
 **2024:**
+- Oct 02, 2024: The technical report for [MinerU](https://arxiv.org/abs/2409.18839), an open-source solution for high-precision document content extraction, has been published.
 - Sep 26, 2024: Three papers are accepted by **NeurIPS-2024**: AdaptiveDiffusion, ZOPP, LeapAD.
 - Sep 06, 2024: Previous evaluation metrics for Formula and Table Recognition tasks, such as BLEU and Edit Distrance, exhibit limitations.
 [CDM](https://github.com/opendatalab/UniMERNet/tree/main/cdm) has been released to ensure the evaluation objectivity by designing an image-level rather than LaTex-level metric score for Formula and Table Recognition evaluation.
 - Aug 13, 2024: Bo Zhang was invited to serve as a PC member of AAAI 2025.